 Oil and gas production data were available through the BLM EPCA III (Energy, Policy, and Conservation Act) natural resources report to the U.S. Congress.
 This dataset included information pertaining to oil and gas density estimates throughout the ecoregion.
 These data were modeled for several basins within the ecoregion boundary.
 Therefore the data required compilation and modification to provide a meaningful output for this analysis.
-Multiple datasets were merged together to create a useful ecoregion-wide model that combined the EPCA modeled data and the EPCA extrapolated model data.
+Multiple datasets were merged together to create a model that combined the EPCA modeled data and the EPCA extrapolated model data.
+The EPCA data provided coverage for most of the Middle Rockies, however, in the southeast portion of the Black Hills data was not available (Figures C-1-2 thru C-1-4).